Web search

 Supported providers

-Gateway currently supports the following web search providers:
+Gateway supports the following web search providers:

 Use engine: "auto" to let Gateway choose from supported providers.
 This is the recommended default because Gateway can add more providers over time without requiring code changes in your application.

 Set engine to a provider name only when you want to pin requests to that provider.
+The tool type stays merge:web_search; only the engine value changes.

+You.com also accepts the alias "you".
 The provider-shaped request model lets Gateway add more providers later behind the same server tool.

 Choose a context size